HydroModPy/HydroModPy/docs/readthedocs/source/scientific/solvers/boussinesq-mathematical-notes.rst

 - committed real unstructured meshes are now exercised in addition to the small analytical and numerical validation strips.
-- committed mesh bundles can receive explicit launcher-side overrides of :math:`K` and :math:`S_y`, including heterogeneous mappings through domain supports, without requiring a separate remeshing workflow.
+- committed mesh bundles can receive explicit project-side overrides of :math:`K` and :math:`S_y`, including heterogeneous mappings through domain supports, without requiring a separate remeshing workflow.